 Savings aren’t enough

 Do you know happy, retired people?
 If not, you must have at least seen pictures of them.
 Retirement isn’t cheap, and those happy people have enough money to carry them through retirement.

 We’re usually told that retirement is the time we can travel more, pick up new hobbies, start a new business, etc. But doing any of these things needs money.
 Savings are usually not enough, which is why you need to invest and take your retirement plans seriously.
 Make sure you have alternative income sources – regular ones for that matter – by the time you stop working.

 When you’re still young, it’s more difficult to anticipate all the incidents that can happen.
 You’re still pretty healthy, have a strong, stable income, and feel confident that everything will remain the same.
 As you age, you become more aware and more fearful of things that could go wrong.
 This fear can be a good thing because it teaches you to be prepared for the unexpected.

 When you invest, you are investing to be confident that your retirement funds outlive you.
 The investments you make help you prepare for the known and the unknown.
 Your future wealth depends on what you do now.
-Now is the right time to make the right decisions for your retirement years and enjoy them instead of worrying about them.
+Now is the right time to start saving, investing, and doing all sorts of things that will help you stand financially in the future.
+Make the right decisions for your retirement years and enjoy them instead of worrying about them.